balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 However, even though elements in the same conjugacy class have the same cycle lengths, it doesn't necessarily work the other direction.
 To see this there are two examples in mind: abelian groups and the $Q_8$ quaternion group.

 As everything commutes with everything in abelian groups, the conjugacy class for each element is going to contain only that element.
-But in a cyclic group of prime order for example all non-trivial elements have order $p$, their permutation representation looks like $(1234...p)$.
+But in a cyclic group of prime order for example all non-trivial elements are of order $p$, their permutation representation looks like $(1234...p)$.
 How is that possible?
 Well, there are no other elements to conjugate them into each other...or to put it another way all elements fix each other by conjugation.

 In the quaternion group $Q_8$, $i, j, k$ have the same cycle lengths but you can only get as far as an element and its inverse in the conjugacy classes.
 There are no elements in the group that can do the conjugation.